 Sergeant Velie grabbed Ross by the arm.
 That dark-visaged young man began to sputter angrily.

-"Tm sorry, Mr. Ross," Ellery said in the midst of the commotion.
-"Tm afraid my father owes you an apology.
+"I'm sorry, Mr. Ross," Ellery said in the midst of the commotion.
+"I'm afraid my father owes you an apology.
 I know you aren't guilty-and so will Dad in a minute."

 There was instant quiet, while everyone turned toward Ellery.
 "You see," he explained calmly, "there's a flaw in Dad's reasoning.
-Since Arnold Arnold was paralyzed from the waist down, it's extremely unlikely, if not absolutely impossible that he could have thrown himself out of the chair with such force as to fall and strike his head a fatal blow on the andirons . . . though the real murderer hoped we'd reason just that way-that we'd figure out quite logically that the head wound came from falling after the gas had escaped from the glass ball shattered by the Caruso record.
-But there's still another clue that Dad overlooked. . . .
+Since Arnold Arnold was paralyzed from the waist down, it's extremely unlikely, if not absolutely impossible that he could have thrown himself out of the chair with such force as to fall and strike his head a fatal blow on the andirons . . . though the real murderer hoped we'd reason just that way-that we'd figure out quite logically that the head wound came quite from falling after the gas had escaped from the glass ball shattered by the Caruso record.
+But there's still another clue that Dad overlooked. . . ."

 Inspector Queen smiled.

 "The trouble is," Ellery said, "that you looked for a complicated, clever solution-and ignored the obvious one.
-The glass slivers were planted by the murderer just to make us be-lieve Arnold was killed by a hollow ball filled with gas.
+The glass slivers were planted by the murderer just to make us her by the murderer just to make us believe Arnold was killed by a hollow ball filled with gas.
 In other words, to pin the crime on Anthony Ross.
 The murderer wanted you to ignore the obvious-because in this case, the guilty person is the obvious one!"

 No one moved.
+No one moved.

 "What became of Arnold's missing sock?
 That is the other clue that Dad forgot.
 There were two things missing from the room when we found Arnold's body-his sock, and the heavy glass ball.
 And we know now that Arnold was struck over the head with a heavy object.
 What was that weapon?
-Put a heavy ball into a that weapon?
-Put a heavy ball into a man's sock, push it down as far as it will go, and use the top part of the sock for a handle, and you have a deadly weapon-one that can kill as swiftly and surely as a hammer!"
-Nikki screamed, "Oh-I know!"
+Put a heavy ball into a man's sock, push it down as far as it man's sock, push it down as far as it man's sock, push it down as far as it will go, and use the top part of the sock for a handle, and you have a deadly weapon-one that can kill as swiftly and surely as a hammer!"

+Nikki screamed.
+"Oh-I know!"

 "Yes, Nikki.
+Who was the person
-Who was the person who stood to gain most-he thought -from Arnold's death?
-Who had easiest access to Arnold's room, be-cause his own room adjoined?
-Who

-Who cause his own room adjoined? habitually dressed and undressed Arnold, and so would be the only person able to take a sock from his foot while he was alive-under the pretext of get-ting him ready for bed?
-The obvious suspect-Arnold's brother Waldo!'
+"Yes, Nikki.
+Who was the person who stood to gain most-he thought-from Arnold's death?
+Who had easiest access to Arnold's room, because his own room adjoined?
+Who cause his own room adjoined?
+Who habitually dressed and undressed Arnold, and so would be the only person able to take a sock from his foot while he was alive-under the pretext of get-ting him ready for bed?
+The obvious suspect-Arnold's brother Waldo!"